Radiologic technicians perform medical imaging procedures like x-rays, CT scans, and MRIs.

 ||University of New Mexico

 ||University of Southern Indiana

-What kind of Online Radiology Technology degree should you get?
+What kind of online radiology technology degree should you get?

 The idea of committing to school full-time – and paying for it – is scary.
 We get it.
 That’s why we’ve narrowed down the this list to the two most important features: affordability and accessibility.
 All of these programs can be completed online – either fully or via a hybrid format.
 This will allow you to maintain your day-to-day schedule while still going to school.

-Another amazing feature for each of these programs is their affordability.
+Another amazing feature for each of these programs is its affordability.
 Why go deep into debt for your education?
 Life is expensive as it is!
 We’ve got you covered.
 The price tag on these programs range from around $9,000 to $15,000, which is a fantastic deal when you compare it to other programs.

-If you’re not quite ready to jump into Radiology Technology, take a look at some other options with our list of the 50 Best Online Colleges and Universities.
+If you’re not quite ready to jump into radiology technology, take a look at some other options with our list of the 50 Best Online Colleges and Universities.

-How much money do people make with an Online Radiology Technology degree?
+How much money do people make with an online radiology technology degree?

 This is a career in which a little goes a long way.
 To start off as a radiographer, you only need an associate’s degree.
 But to earn the highest potential in your career, a bachelor’s degree is needed.
 According to the Bureau of Labor and Statistics, you can expect an average annual salary of nearly $70,000.

 As with other jobs in the healthcare industry, the demand for employment is only going to increase.
 In fact, employment rates for radiologic technologists are projected to increase by 14 percent!
 You’ll be entering into a field in which you can be sure a job will be waiting for you at the end.